kkruecke/hack-language-yahoo-finance-scrapper/README.md

 The date entered, passed on the command line, is used to construct the specific url path that is then appended to the base url.

-**YahooTable** holds the financial data.
+**YahooTable** holds the table with all the financial data.
 Use the constructor to specify the start and end column that you want its external iterator **YaooTableIterator** to return.
 To fruther limit the range of rows of the iteration, pass **YahooTableIterator** to a **LimitIterator**, for example:

 	  // To skip the first two rows, the table description and column headers, as well as the last row, use a LimitIterator.